Supriyo-Mandal/Desktop-Weather-Application/README.md

 # ☁️🌞Desktop Weather Application

-Welcome to TINT's Weather App!
-This project is a testament to my journey into the world of web scraping and Python GUI development, initiated during my first year of learning.
-With this simple yet effective application, users can check the current weather conditions for over 200,000 cities worldwide.
+Welcome to my Desktop Weather Application 🚀!
+This project is a testament to my journey into the World of Web Scraping and Python GUI Development, initiated during my first year of learning.
+It utilizes the Tkinter library for the graphical user interface (GUI) and the OpenWeatherMap API to fetch real-time weather data.
+With this simple yet effective application, users can check the current weather conditions for over 200,000 Cities Worldwide.

 # 🧐Table of Contents